 - reject - The message was rejected during the SMTP transaction.

-The source IP is the address where the message was sent from.
+The source IP is the address the message was sent from.

 This shows the DMARC-aligned authentication results of DKIM and SPF that can either be pass or fail.

-ARC helps preserve email authentication results and verifies the identity of email intermediaries that forward a message on to its final destination.
+ARC helps preserve email authentication results and verifies the identity of email intermediaries that forward a message to its final destination.
 A forwarded message would normally break DKIM and SPF.
-If a message has ARC headers the column will contain either a pass or fail value.
+If a message has ARC headers, the column will contain either a pass or fail value.

 Shows the reason a policy was overridden that affected the DMARC disposition and can hold one of five values: